Skip to content

 integration

-Two modes.
+Three modes.
 Run init once to wire codemap into your existing skills and agents.
 Run check anytime to verify the setup is healthy.
+Run demo to validate end-to-end that codemap is plugged in correctly and yields expected gains.

 check mode